dabit3/dynamodb-documentclient-cheat-sheet/README.md

-## DynamoBD JavaScript DocumentClient cheat sheet
+## DynamoDB JavaScript DocumentClient cheat sheet

 The DynamoDB Document Client is the easiest and most preferred way to interact with a DynamoDB database from a Nodejs or JavaScript application.